-Research shows that a significant percentage of dieters regain most, if not all, of the weight they shed within a year’s time.
+Research shows that a significant percentage of dieters regain most, if not all, of the weight they shed within a year’s time, a factoid every personal trainer should be cognizant of.
 Increased appetite/loss of willpower top of the list of common reasons.
-Another variable to consider is the impact of hunger hormones.
+Another variable to consider is the impact of hunger hormones on eating habits.
 The hormone ghrelin, might actually encourage one’s body to regain lost weight as fat.
 To help clients who face this dilemma after months of successful weight loss, read on and learn about the hormones responsible for hunger and satiety, and how they can easily turn against a serious dieter.

 Duality of Satiety Hormones

 The control of energy balance within the human body largely rests on two key hormones, leptin and ghrelin.
 Leptin, produced by adipose tissue, mediates satiety/appetite and long-term regulation of energy balance.
 This hunger hormone works to suppress food intake, letting the body know enough fuel has been ingested, and to begin the fat-burning creation of energy.
 This in turn kickstarts the weight loss process.

 Ghrelin, a faster-acting hunger hormone released by an empty stomach, plays a role in meal initiation/short-term food intake.
 It measures the highest right before consumption, and dips maximally within 60 minutes following a meal.

 “In a perfectly working body, ghrelin tells us to eat so we don’t die of starvation, and leptin tells us when to stop,” says Dr. Michelle Sands, hormone, metabolism, and epigenetics expert, and author of Hormone Harmony over 35.
 Unfortunately, hormones sometimes find that perfect balance elusive.